 December 7, 1945: This wonderful two-page spread appeared in the Swedish “Allas Veckotidning” publication promoting The Clock.

 December 7, 1953: Judy pre-recorded “It’s A New World” for A Star Is Born from 11 a.m. – 1 p.m.
 Afterward, she began filming scenes on the “Interior Makeup Dept.” and “Interior Television Commerical” (puppet show) sets.
 Filming was finished at 5 p.m.

 Listen to, and download, “It’s A New World” here:

-Some photos provided by Kim Lundgreen.
-Thank, Kim!
+Some photos were provided by Kim Lundgreen.
+Thanks, Kim!

 December 7, 1962: Judy’s appearance on the Jack Paar show, taped on December 2, 1962, at Rockefeller Center in New York City, aired on this night on the NBC Network.
 The show has become one of Judy’s most famous television appearances.
 Appearing with Judy was Robert Goulet, her co-star in the recently released animated musical Gay Purr-ee.

 This appearance was so successful that it led to the biggest deal of Judy’s career, which would be signed at the end of the month, her contract with CBS for her series, “The Judy Garland Show.”